-Some senior living communities combine skilled nursing and rehabilitation, as well as assisted living, services under one roof.
-Having all of these levels of living on one campus allows people to transition from level to level with ease and peace of mind.
-Such senior living communities have been able to increase their number of residents because of the availability of a continuity of care.
+Some senior living communities combine skilled nursing and senior rehabilitation, as well as assisted living, services under one roof.
+Having all these levels of living on one campus allows people to transition from level to level with ease and peace of mind.
 Communities that offer skilled nursing care, assisted living, and rehabilitation are well versed in customer service and patient care.
-They are able to balance the continued care for patients between levels of service and have an expert understanding of the documentation associated with each level of care.
+They’re able to balance the continued care for patients between levels of service and have an expert understanding of the documentation associated with each level of care.
 Also, because they so frequently deal with hospital referrals, admissions often happen more seamlessly.

 Regardless of the type of facility you choose, always do your research.
 Don’t be afraid to ask the tough questions:

-- How did they rank in their CMS (Centers for Medicare and Medicaid Services) rating?
-This is an overall rating for the quality of many medical/health care services that falls between 1 and 5 stars.
+- How did they rank in their CMS (Centers for Medicare & Medicaid Services) rating?
+This is an overall rating of 1 to 5 stars to indicate the quality of many medical/health care services.

 - How did they score on the last state inspection?